wttech/gradle-aem-plugin/README.md

 ## Important notice

 Gradle AEM Plugin 6.x serie and upper will **no longer support Groovy DSL** and **stands on Kotlin DSL** coming with Gradle 5.0.

-To see documentation appropriate for previous 5.x serie, please [click here](https://github.com/Cognifide/gradle-aem-plugin/tree/groovy) (navigate to branch `groovy`).
+To see documentation for previous 5.x serie, please [click here](https://github.com/Cognifide/gradle-aem-plugin/tree/groovy) (navigate to branch `groovy`).

 ## Table of contents